harshblip/collect-soul/README.md

 ## 🧠 Collect – Backend

-> A collaborative content-sharing backend architecture built with scalability, security, and real-time performance at its core.
+A collaborative content-sharing backend architecture built with scalability, security, and real-time performance at its core.

 > Checkout the workflow of the [backend](https://whimsical.com/AssHGnjcEBEoucSVXDV4LB)

-## 🚀 Features
+## ✨ Features
-### 🔐 Authentication & Authorization

-- Secure JWT-based authentication

-- Role-based access control

-- Email verification and password reset workflows

-### 🗂️ File and Content Management

-- Upload and organize files (photos, videos, notes)

-- Amazon S3 for scalable file storage

-- Support for metadata and versioning

-### 👥 Collaborative Sharing

-- Add collaborators with view/edit permissions

-- WebSocket-powered real-time folder sharing

-### ✍️ Notes with Live Editing

-- Real-time text collaboration using WebSockets (like Google Docs)

-- Optimized for low latency and synchronization

-### 📈 Rate Limiting & Account Lockout

-- IP + account-level rate-limiting

-- Progressive lockout mechanism after consecutive failed logins

-### 🛡️ Security Best Practices

-- Input sanitization and validation

-- Helmet for secure HTTP headers

-- Rate limiting and brute-force protection

-- Environment variable encryption (dotenv + secure secrets)
+- **Secure auth** 🐱‍👤😏 - w/ automatic token refreshing (coded jwt, pretty basic) on select (*remember me*) with rate limiting
+- **Progressive account lockout** 🔐 - your account gets locked for more and more time the more you enter wrong password 🙂
+- **Interact with files** 📸 - star, delete, recover, add to folders, lock them, download them. you can do so much oh my goodddd
+- **Infinitely nested folders** 📂 - create folders under folders under folders, lock them or delete them
+- **Trigram search**🔎 - leveraging ```pg_trgm``` extention for super fast db level trigram matching search results as you type
+- **Using SQL's arsenal** - unified table, normalizzed schema, CTE's for data retrieval, btree/gin indexes for fast lookups and sorting 😎, using triggers for automatic(😯) audit trails and consistency

 ## Local setup
 ### 📦 PostgreSQL Setup